 Sometimes, a motor will automatically shut off if it overheats to prevent damage.
 If your unit is completely silent after a jam, this is likely the cause.
 It’s a built-in safety feature, so just give the motor 15-20 minutes to cool down.
 Once it’s cool, look for a small red or black reset button on the bottom of the unit.
 Press it firmly until it clicks.
 If the disposal still won’t power on, it might signal a more serious issue.
 At that point, it’s best to call for professional plumbing services to diagnose the problem.

-When Is It Time to Call a Plumber?
+When Should You Call a Plumber?

 You’ve reset the breaker, cleared a minor jam, and done your best to troubleshoot.
 But what happens when your garbage disposal still refuses to cooperate?
 While many disposal issues have simple DIY fixes, some problems are signs of a deeper issue that requires a professional touch.
 Knowing when to put down the hex key and pick up the phone can save you from a much bigger headache, potential water damage, or even personal injury.
 If you’ve tried the basic steps and are still stuck, or if you encounter any of the following situations, it’s time to let an expert take over.
 A professional plumber can quickly diagnose the problem and provide a safe, effective solution, getting your kitchen back to normal in no time.

-Frequent Electrical Problems
+If Electrical Problems Keep Happening

 If your garbage disposal repeatedly trips the circuit breaker, it’s a major red flag.
 This often points to an underlying electrical issue, like faulty wiring or a problem with the motor itself.
 You might also notice the lights in your kitchen flicker whenever you try to turn the unit on.
 While a single tripped breaker isn’t usually a cause for alarm, a recurring problem is.
 Working with electrical wiring is dangerous if you don’t have the proper training.
 For your safety, it’s always best to have a professional handle any suspected electrical issues.
 These situations can sometimes require immediate attention, so don’t hesitate to call for emergency plumbing services.